 So much of the success of this film rides on its plot choices, visuals, and tone.
 It always opts for the difficult choices and then sticks the landing 90 percent of the time.
 We get to see a detailed reenactment of Kubrick’s Overlook, down to the pattern on the carpeting and the wine-colored blood pouring from the elevator doors.
 Yet, it doesn’t make the mistake of relying too heavily on nostalgia to carry its own story.
 These iconic images are the backbone of Danny’s story but not that of the full story.

 Modern movies tend to be off in their pacing as if worrying about losing the audience’s attention too quickly if they don’t run at breakneck speed.
 Taking a cue from the original film, this story takes its time to unravel in a linear fashion that provides a detailed catch up on Danny’s past from the immediate psychological aftermath of the Overlook attack to his struggle with addiction and the rope he is handed to pull himself out of it.

 The film uses its two-and-a-half hour running time to its advantage to allow itself the time to explore the main themes of the story without boring the audience.
 Taking the time to learn the characters gives it depth and gives the actors a lot of rich material to play with.

 Doctor Sleep Trailer (2019)

 Playing the adult version of a quiet, disturbed child didn’t give him much to work with in terms of how to play him as an adult.
-Instead, his focus is on the impact that his relationship with his parents on him.
+Instead, his focus is on the impact that his relationship with his parents had on him.
 The struggle between being raised by a loving mother and a self-destructive father creates a tear in Danny in two sides that McGregor fully explores in his performance.